 Fiber-to-Home Internet Service Coming to Coralville

 In 2021, two telecommunications companies notified the City of Coralville of their plans to extend fiber-to-the-home internet service to Coralville residents.
-ImOn Communications, based in Cedar Rapids, Iowa, and MetroNet, based in Evansville, Indiana, are starting construction in 2022.
+In 2022, ImOn Communications (based in Cedar Rapids, Iowa) and MetroNet (based in Evansville, Indiana) started construction.

 Benefits of Fiber-to-Home

 Both MetroNet and ImOn Communications entered into an agreement with the City to build a fiber-to-home network, which installs fiber optic-enabled internet service throughout Coralville.
 A direct fiber connection brings:

 - Newer technology

 - Reduced slowdowns during peak hours

 - More convenience -- whether whether for business, working from home, or downloading high-definition movies.

 The network is being built through Coralville, but not to homes and businesses.
 Residents and businesses can opt to get connected to services from MetroNet or ImOn Communications.
 Both companies plan to make fiber-to-home service available as individual areas are built out, but full build-out of Coralville won’t be completed until sometime in 2023.